If you're ready to start creating images for social media that stop fans in their tracks when scrolling, then you're in the right place.

 As you know from this blog, I always try to share with you the latest tools and tricks for creating images.
 Then you can test out your favourites!

 As I mentioned, lately I am LOVING Easil.
-It’s new and I am still learning how to use it best but I am finding it SUPER-user friendly and I love the fonts and templates and their “Easil Stock” images.
-You can resize easily, and there are a lot of cool features.
+It's SUPER-user friendly and I love the fonts and templates and their “Easil Stock” images.
+You can resize easily, and there are a lot of cool features including new Teams features that allow you to create team templates, add a team brand kit and lock down your designs!

-I’m an affiliate partner, but as you know, I only promote tools that I use and love and know you will love too!
 The best part is that there is a free plan, and you can also try their “Plus” level for 30 days.
-Some of the links on this post and PDF are affiliate links.

 Over to You: